 This pattern is super simple, and yet has a beautiful end result that looks much more complicated than it truly is.
 It’s knitted in the round, and consists just of a knit and purl stitch.
 Nothing complicated and can knit for less than $20.

 This adorable sweater is also knitted in the round and only consists of a knit and purl stitch.
-From sizes 2T to Youth Med, and only takes 8 hours to complete, you could easily make one for all the children on your list.
+From sizes 2T to Youth Med, and only takes 8 hours to complete, you could easily make one for all the adults and children on your list.

 I always end up giving homemade canning to all of our grandparents along with some small handmade knitting or sewing projects and our annual Santa photos of the kids.
 They seem to enjoy them.
 Just add some ribbon, a handmade label and a cute little gift tag then call it done.